Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 adduser haloadmin
 # Follow the prompts to set a strong password for this user.

+# Exit the current session to go back to root user:
+exit

 # Add the new user to the 'sudo' group to grant administrative privileges
 usermod -aG sudo haloadmin

+# Verify the user was added correctly
+grep sudo /etc/group
+# You should see 'haloadmin' in the output, e.g., 'sudo:x:27:ubuntu,haloadmin'

-# Switch to the new user's environment
+# Switch to the new user's environment USING A LOGIN SHELL (the '-' is important)
 su - haloadmin
 ```